SaahilMahato/Algorithms/README.md

 # Algorithms
-Implementations of Algorithms in C++, Java and Python
+Implementations of Algorithms and Data Structures in C++, Java and Python.

+Algorithms:
+1. QuickUnion